i-MSCP/plugins/incubator/CronJobs/README.md

 This plugin provide a cron time-based job scheduler for i-MSCP.

 Administrators give cron permissions to their resellers, and the resellers give the cron permissions to their customers according their own permissions.
-For instance, a reseller will be able to give the **Full** cron permission to a customer only if he has also this permission.
+For instance, a reseller will be able to give the full cron permission to a customer only if he has also this permission.

 Administrators can also add their own cron jobs using their own interface which is less restricted than the customer